-This might hurt. macOS Catalina does not support 32-bit apps, and during its installation, it warns you of which apps on your system it will break because they're not 64-bit apps.
+You might not know what a 32-bit app is (modern macOS apps are written in the 64-bit format) but you might be relying on one right now. macOS Catalina does not support 32-bit apps, and during its installation, it warns you of which apps on your system it will break because they're not 64-bit apps.

-Sidecar, the biggest new feature for Mac owners who also own iPads, isn't as complete as I'd hoped.
-When Apple presented the feature at WWDC, it didn't emphasize that you'd need to use an Apple Pencil to interact with the macOS interface on the iPad.
+Sidecar, the biggest new feature for Mac owners who also own iPads, isn't what I first hoped.
+When watching it in action during a WWDC presentation, I thought the feature meant all of macOS would be tap-friendly when you mirror it onto an iPad.
+Turns out, though, you'll need the Apple Pencil to interact with the macOS interface on the iPad.
 This makes sense, though, as macOS is designed to be interacted with a cursor, not a fingertip.

-Yes, there are touch-friendly modifier keys and a virtual Touch Bar — yes, Apple's still trying to make the Touch Bar happen, but that's far from a full touch screen.
-Also, this limitation means that you need the Apple Pencil if you want anything more than a second screen (that you can't interact with) for your Mac.
+There are touch-friendly modifier keys and a virtual Touch Bar — yes, Apple's still trying to make the Touch Bar happen — but that's far from a full touch screen.
+Also, this limitation means that you need the Apple Pencil if you want proper interactions with macOS in Sidecar mode.

 Safari gets modest updates